8x8-dxi/ContactNowAPI/README.md

 ### API Domains
-There are various domains of the 8x8 ContactNow API depending on the base URL you use when logging on to your Contact Centre.
-To help you determine your API URL refer to the table below
+There are various API domains of the 8x8 ContactNow API depending on the login URL you use when logging on to your Contact Centre.
+To help you determine your API BASE URL refer to the table below.
+Using the wrong API base URL will result o invalid result.

-Login URL | API URL | Location
+Web Login URL | API BASE URL | Location
 ----------|---------|---------
 https://app.easycontactnow.com | [https://api-106.dxi.eu/](https://api-106.dxi.eu/token.php?action=get&username=YOUR-API-USERNAME&password=YOUR-API-PASSWORD) | United Kingdom
 https://app.contactnow.8x8.com | [https://api.contactnow.8x8.com/api/](https://api.contactnow.8x8.com/api/token.php?action=get&username=YOUR-API-USERNAME&password=YOUR-API-PASSWORD) | United States

+### API Endpoints/Scripts
+As earlier stated the version 2 of the API does not fully implement the concept of a REST*ful* web service in the sense that you would have to append a script to the base url which defines a certain set of methods and actions.

+###### Request format
+`API BASE URL/scriptName.php?`

+This section aims to list the various endpoints and scripts that can be used for certain type of data manipulation.

+#### Scripts (in other of importance)
+1. token.php
+    The token endpoint provides access to the 8x8 ContactNow API interface.
+2. ecnow.php
+    This endpoint is the mostly widely used API which allows dynamic data feed in/out of the dialler.
+3. database.php
+    The database endpoint designed for dialler and logic
+4. ajax.php
+5. reporting.php
+6. recording.php
+7. click2dial.php
+8. ~~agent.php~~